 Rick Springfield’s guitar string cross made from Ricks’s used/played strings.
 Cross was designed by 2x breast cancer survivor Elisa Guida.
 Cross is app.
 1 3/4″ L & 3/4″ W and is complimented with sterling silver wrapped wire.
 Comes with a 16, 18, 20, 22 or 24″ finished leather chord with lobster clasp.
-This piece is made to order and takes approximately 6-8 weeks to complete.
+Due to the high demand of the Stringsforacure® jewelry orders take 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.

 Click To View Form